SKindij/JavaScript-Reference-Guide/Object-methods/README.md

     - ``map.values()``
 > > > They can be sorted by the **for..of** loop.

-If we already have an ordinary object, and we would like to create a Map from it, then the built-in method **Object.entries(obj)** will help, which receives the object and returns an array of key-value pairs for it
+&emsp; If we already have an ordinary object, and we would like to create a Map from it, then the built-in method **Object.entries(obj)** will help, which receives the object and returns an array of key-value pairs for it
 > ```javascript
 >  let obj = { name: "Piggy", age: 30 };
 >    let map = new Map(Object.entries(obj));
 >      console.log( map ); //=> Map(2) {'name' => 'Piggy', 'age' => 30}
 > ```

-We can use the **Object.fromEntries** method, which will perform the reverse action: transform the received array of [key, value] pairs into an object.
+&emsp; We can use the **Object.fromEntries** method, which will perform the reverse action: transform the received array of [key, value] pairs into an object.
 > ```javascript
 >  let prices = Object.fromEntries([ ['banana', 46], ['orange', 78], ['apple', 24] ]);
 >    console.log( prices ); //=> {banana: 46, orange: 78, apple: 24}
 > ```
 ___

-**Set** - collection for storing unique values (without keys) of any type.
+&emsp; **Set** - collection for storing unique values (without keys) of any type.
 (_this is a non-indexed collection, you can put an element there, but you can't get it_)
 > ``let valuesSet = new Set([iterable]);`` - _values of [iterator object] are copied to Set_
 > > + ``valuesSet.add(element);`` - _adds a new value to Set, returns Set_